 As already explained the ARP request will be broadcast first for the target IP address within the network because routers do not forward broadcast packet.The broadcast request is received by the switch as shown in the above figure.

 The switch broadcast the ARP request as the entry in the ethernet header is FFFF.FFFF.FFFF (broadcast MAC address).

-The request is recieved by host B as shown in the above figure.The host B generates an ARP reply immediately specifying its own MAC address.
+The request is received by host B as shown in the above figure.The host B generates an ARP reply immediately specifying its own MAC address.

-The switch is able to unicast the reply because the switch has put an entry for host A in it MAC table when the host A broadcast the ARP request.in the same way,switch has also put an entry for the host B when the switch recieves the ARP reply.
+The switch is able to unicast the reply because the switch has put an entry for host A in it MAC table when the host A broadcast the ARP request.in the same way,switch has also put an entry for the host B when the switch receives

 Now the ARP has been resolved and the ICMP will be unicast to the host B from host A(as shown above).